-- During the year, no payments or benefits in respect of termination of directors' services were paid or made, directly or indirectly, to the directors; nor are any payable (2019: HK\$Nil). - ii) During the year, no consideration was provided to or receivable by third parties for making available directors' services (2019: HK\$NiI). - iii) During the year, there are no loans, quasi-loans or other dealings in favour of the directors, their controlled bodies corporate and connected entities (2019: None). - iv) Except as disclosed in note 25 to the consolidated financial statements, no significant transactions, arrangements and contracts in relation to the Company's business to which the Company was a party and in which a director of the Company had a material interest, whether directly or indirectly, subsisted at the end of the year or at any time during the year (2019: None).
+- i) During the year, no payments, benefits or pensions in respect of termination of directors' services were paid or made, directly or indirectly, to the directors; nor are any payable (2020: HK\$Nil). - ii) During the year, no consideration was provided to or receivable by third parties for making available directors' services (2020: HK\$Nil). - iii) During the year, there are no loans, quasi-loans or other dealings in favour of the directors, their controlled bodies corporate and connected entities (2020: None). - iv) Except as disclosed in note 25 to the consolidated financial statements, no significant transactions, arrangements and contracts in relation to the Company's business to which the Company was a party and in which a director of the Company had a material interest, whether directly or indirectly, subsisted at the end of the year or at any time during the year (2020: None).